scipy/scipy/doc/source/tutorial/stats/quasi_monte_carlo.rst

 QMC engines are state-aware.
 Meaning that you can continue the sequence, skip some points, or reset it.
-Let's take 5 points from :class:`~stats.qmc.Halton`.
+Let's take 5 points from :class:`scipy.stats.qmc.Halton`.
 And then ask for a second set of 5 points:

     >>> from scipy.stats import qmc
     >>> engine = qmc.Halton(d=2)